Table of Contents

 A lopper, also called a clipper or branch cutter, is a hand-held device that allows you to cut through buckthorn stumps up to 2 inches in diameter.
 Their bypass-style steel blade contributes to smooth cutting and low friction.
 To make the cut, just align the blade toward the bottom of the buckthorn stump and completely open the loppers in order to get the branch deep into the blade.
 Then close the loppers through the trunk in one quick motion.
 Remember to keep a tight grip on the handles, so you don’t let the loppers twist when you’re making the cut, otherwise the cut won’t be clean.

-5. Use a weed wrench
+5. Use a weeding wrench

-There are two main weed wrench options: Pullerbear and Root Talen.
+There are two main weeding wrench options: Pullerbear and Root Talen.
 The Root Talen can remove buckthorn up to 1 inch in diameter.
 It works by pushing the buckthorn away from your body.
 The Pullerbear can remove buckthorn up to 3 inches in diameter.
 It works by pulling the buckthorn toward your body.
 There are two reasons why Pullerbear is the clear winner here.
 First, it can remove larger buckthorn so it’s 3 times more useful.
 Second, it’s easier to use because pushing away from you is harder than pulling toward you.

 6. Use a pruning saw